ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

 Backround
 ---------
-Unlike other displays, the `Marker Display <http://wiki.ros.org/rviz/DisplayTypes/Marker>`_ lets you visualize data in rviz without rviz knowing anything about interpreting that data.
+Unlike other displays, the `Marker Display <http://wiki.ros.org/rviz/DisplayTypes/Marker>`_ lets you visualize data in RViz without RViz knowing anything about interpreting that data.
-Instead, primitive objects are sent to the display through `visualization_msgs/Marker <http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html>`_ messages, which let you show things like arrows, boxes, spheres and lines.
+Instead, primitive objects are sent to the display through `visualization_msgs/msg/Marker <https://docs.ros2.org/latest/api/visualization_msgs/msg/Marker.html>`_ messages, which let you show things like arrows, boxes, spheres and lines.
 In this tutorial, you will learn how to send the four basic shapes (boxes, spheres, cylinders, and arrows) to RViz.
 We'll create a program that sends out a new marker every second, replacing the last one with a different shape.

 Prerequisites